cecilidw/DimModWithDBT/README.md

 (The -m flag makes sure that you are using the pip that's tied to the active Python executable.)
 If virtual environment:
 pip install dbt-duckdb
-- run dbt init from terminal/cmd and folder where you want to create your project (in my case, the folder where my git repo was cloned to), answer prompts with name of project, database adapter and whatever info dbt needs to connect to the db (read more [here](https://docs.getdbt.com/reference/commands/init)).
+- run dbt init from terminal/cmd and folder where you want to create your project (in my case, the folder where my git repo was cloned to), answer prompts with name of project & choose duckdb as adaptor.

-- what to do with dates?
-With duckdb.
+- create folder integration in dbt project, create subdirs 'source' and 'destination'.
+In source folder add the dvdrental zip file, in destination a sqlscript that loads the tables from postgres to duckdb?
+Or maybe just skip doing this in dbt, and copy the tables from postgres to duckdb with the PostgreSQL Scanner Extension:

+Start duckdb with path parameter, like so:
+C:\Users\cecil\source>duckdb.exe ./duckdbs/dvdrental.db

+install postgres;
+load postgres;
+call postgres_attach('user=postgres password=##### host=localhost port=5432 dbname=dvdrental connect_timeout=10', source_schema='public', sink_schema='dvdrental');
+pragma show_tables;
+CREATE TABLE stg_actor AS SELECT * FROM actor;

 ### If doing by downloading this repository: